 The Best Lentil Stew Recipe To Try at Home

 I adapted this lentil stew dish from a recipe I found in one of my Food & Wine magazines.
-I don't know about you, but it seems like I'm finding more and more "quick & easy" recipes available in cooking magazines and cookbooks.
+I don't know about you, but I'm finding more and more "quick & easy" recipes in cooking magazines and cookbooks.

-The recipe is from José Andrés, a celebrity chef from Spain often credited for bringing small plate dining to America.
-The article featuring this recipe is called Star Chefs' Dream Recipes and features recipes from members of the Chefs Make Change coalition whose goal is to "support farmers, fight hunger, help at-risk kids and more."
+The recipe is from José Andrés, a celebrity chef from Spain who is often credited for bringing small-plate dining to America.
+The article featuring this recipe is called Star Chefs' Dream Recipes and features recipes from members of the Chefs Make Change coalition, whose goal is to "support farmers, fight hunger, help at-risk kids, and more.

 Roast Chicken Thighs with Lentil Stew